LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Third Party Bot Connectors.md

 ## Custom integration

-Instead of a vendor, like IBM Watson for example, LivePerson Functions allows you to write your own custom bot and connect it to LiveEngage.
+Instead of a vendor, like IBM Watson for example, LivePerson Functions allows you to write your own custom bot and connect it to the Conversational Cloud.
 In order to achieve this, you will need to implement a LivePerson Functions **Custom Integration**.

 To connect to a third-party bot with the custom integration, you will need to write code using Node.JS from LivePerson’s Functions platform.